moss-l/bhs-js-testing/boolean-simplification.md

 I then backed off that approach in order to talk about removing duplicate code and simplfying complex Boolean expressions.
 However we could have kept going down that path.
-With the version above, once we reach the last `else if` we know we are going to return `true`, either because the test condition will be true or because we will continue on to the final `else` clause.
-So we don’t really need to check the last `else if` test condition and can collapse the last two clauses like
+With this version, once we reach the last `else if` we know we are definitely going to return `true`, either because the test condition in the `else if` will be true or because we will continue on to the final `else` clause and unconditionally return `true`.
+So we don’t really need to check the last `else if` test condition in order to determine the result which means we can collapse the last two clauses like this:
-this:

 ```javascript
 function sleep_in(weekday, vacation) {